 Dry eyes occur when too few tears are produced or when the tears produced do not function normally.
 In either case, dry spots form on the outer surfaces of the eye.
 In most cases, there is no underlying disorder behind the dry eye.
 In some cases, dry eyes are associated with allergies, thyroid disease, arthritis and other connective tissue disorders.

 How Are Dry Eyes Treated?

-Recently, punctal plugs have been introduced as a novel treatment for severe dry eyes.
+Punctal plugs are a treatment for severe dry eyes.
 The plug fits in the tear canal, unseen and unfelt, and allows the tear layer of the lower lid to rise to normal comfortable levels.
 Ask your doctor if you may be a candidate for this new treatment for the very old problem of dry eyes.

 Persons Over Age 50 Should See An Eye Care Professional Every 2 years.

 Schedule your appointment today.
 Drs.
-Campbell, Cunningham, Taylor and Haun are standing by ready to offer personal care and state-of-the-art technology.
+Campbell, Cunningham, Taylor & Haun are standing by ready to offer personal care and state-of-the-art technology.

 For an appointment, call (865) 584-0905.